-My dear friend, a man I am honoured to have in my life and acts often as a father figure for me, drove me to the airport for my departure.
-I would not have it any other way… He was the perfect send off for me and my puppy.
+My dear friend, a man I am honored to have in my life and who often acts as a father figure for me, drove me to the airport for my departure.
+I would not have it any other way.
+He was the perfect send-off for me and my puppy.
 When I had tearful eyes and a frightened look, he knew the perfect words for me.
 I am blessed for all that he is and has been in my life.

 My son and I had agreed not to say our good-byes until the end of his visit a few weeks later, and that is what we did.
 We hugged, and I cried as he and his girlfriend left Italy together.

 My flight (click for the way I find the best flight deals), arrival and transitions were all smooth, easy and seemingly like many of the other trips I had taken.
 I needed to keep reminding myself that this was THE big move, that I would not be returning back to Canada in the immediate future.